fatcatdog/fatcatdog.github.io/my-app/src/blogRepo/javascriptAndTheBrowser/index.md

 2. I am going to add an index.html file in my folder.

 If you are on a Mac.
 You can execute these commands to create your folder, and file, using the Terminal.
-Commands might differ if you are using an alternative operating system.
+Commands might differ if you are using an alternative operating system like Windows.

 <img height="300" src="../javascriptAndTheBrowser/terminalScreenshot.png" alt="Screenshot of my terminal">